redten-ai/llama-client-aic/docs/index.md

 - reviewer answer/explanation/reasoning
 - reviewer confidence score

 Note: confidence score is a value between 0-100.0 that the reviewer uses to state how confident the reviewer's answer is versus the llm's response.
-Here's some guidelines for how confidence scores work with rlhf+rag works:
+Here's some guidelines for how confidence scores work with rlhf+rag:

 - **0.0-64** - the reviewer is not confident in the answer
 - **65-79** - the reviewer is somewhat confident in the answer